jjsch/polarity-agreement-disagreement/README.md

 # polarity-agreement-disagreement
-A toy implementation of the polarity model for agreement and disagreement detection detailed in [1].
+A toy implementation (in python) of the polarity model for agreement and disagreement detection detailed in [1].